turfptax/uTalkTimer/README.md

    ```
 You should see `aioespnow.mpy` and `ssd1306.mpy` listed.

+3. **Transfer the following files to your device**:

+- boot.py
+- freesans20.py (for larger font support)
+- writer.py (required for rendering freesans20)

 ### Verifying the Installation

 After installing the libraries, you can check if they are correctly placed by listing the files in the `/lib` directory on your device by trying to import the libraries: